Seeing the Intangible: Survey of Image Classification into High-Level and Abstract Categories: Survey Methodology

-\textbf{Venue Selection Criteria}.
-One of the most important factors to consider was the relevance of the venues of publication.
-Since our central interest was on Computer Vision (CV) approaches, so we decided to initially restrict our search to venues that focus CV.
-A second factor considered to select venues was the impact value of the venues, as measured by their impact factor.
-For the selection of journals, we only considered journals with a Q1 rating for the field of \textit{Computer Vision and Pattern Recognition} according to Scimago\footnote{\url{https://www.scimagojr.com/}}.
-This led to the identification of 19 journals and one book series.
-Medical field-related journals (Journal of the Optical Society of America A: Optics and Image Science, and Vision; International Journal of Computer Assisted Radiology and Surgery; Medical Image Analysis; and Computerized Medical Imaging and Graphics) were excluded, leading to 15 journal venues.
-For the selection of conferences, we only considered ones with a score of A* or A according to CORE\footnote{ \url{http://portal.core.edu.au/conf-ranks/}}.
-This led to the identification of 4 conferences.
-The list of the 19 final venues selected can be found in Appendix A.\\[5pt]
+\textbf{Venue Selection Criteria} Our venue selection was guided by two key factors: relevance and impact.
+We initially narrowed our search to venues focused on CV, aligning with our research area's primary focus.
+Additionally, we assessed venue impact using established criteria to ensure high-quality and significant selections, thus confirming their suitability for our research.
+For journals, we initially exclusively considered those with a Q1 rating in the field of Computer Vision and Pattern Recognition, as determined by Scimago\footnote{\url{https://www.scimagojr.com/}.
+Access date: Janurary 2021.}.
+This criterion resulted in the identification of 19 journals and one book series.
+Notably, we excluded journals related to the medical field,\footnote{Journal of the Optical Society of America A: Optics and Image Science and Vision, International Journal of Computer Assisted Radiology and Surgery, Medical Image Analysis, and Computerized Medical Imaging and Graphics} leaving us with 15 selected journal venues.
+For conferences, we exclusively considered those with an A* or A rating according to CORE\footnote{\url{http://portal.core.edu.au/conf-ranks/}.
+Access date: January 2021.}.
+This selection process yielded four conferences that met our impact criteria.
+The complete list of the 19 selected venues can be found in the Github repository.\\[5pt]

+\textbf{Keywords and Query Building}.
+High-level visual sensemaking within CV lacks standardized nomenclature.
+The preliminary investigation into high-level semantic units in Section \ref{section:survey_tip} revealed the interchangeable use of various terms to describe abstract notions across multiple disciplines.
+Subsequently, we compiled a list of keywords, considering the diverse terminology used to denote these concepts and high-level abstract understanding across different fields.
+Our search on major academic databases for publications related to AC image classification from a CV perspective informed the final list of keywords.
+These keywords are categorized into adjectives, nouns, and nouns describing related tasks like detection or identification.
+By combining terms from these categories, we aimed to construct queries capable of identifying works related to AC image classification or similar tasks (see Table \ref{tab:keywords}). \\[5pt]